disara7/age-predictor/README.md

 # Simple Age Predictor Application

-Build using Next.js for the frontend and Express.js for the backend, calling an external online API for age prediction data.
+Built using Next.js for the frontend and Express.js for the backend, calling an external online API for age prediction data.